 \section{The discrepancy Attack}

-In this section, we explain the discrepancy attack on Polyshard and show that it undermines both security and scalability of Polyshard.
-The attack stems from the assumption that all nodes in the network receive the same new blocks $X_1(t),\dots,X_K(t)$ in the beginning of each epoch $t\in\mathbb{N}$.
+In this section, we explain the discrepancy attack on Polyshard and show that it undermines both the security and scalability of Polyshard.

+The attack stems from the assumption that all nodes in the network receive the same new blocks $X_1(t),\dots,X_K(t)$ at the beginning of each epoch $t\in\mathbb{N}$.
 As mentioned in the previous section, Polyshard assumes that new blocks are somehow \textit{proposed} to shards.
 But in fact, the new block for a shard is produced by nodes in that shard, and not through an external process.
-Note that an adaptive adversary can decide to control an arbitrary subset of the nodes up to a certain size.
-When a certain number of nodes in shard $k\in[K]$ are under the control of the adversary, they can produce more than one new block $X_K(t)$, say $X_k^{(1)}(t),\dots,X_k^{(v)}(t)$, for some $v\in\mathbb{N}$, and send them to different nodes in the network.
-Note that the adversaries do not \textit{broadcast} the produced blocks, instead they use separate links to deliver the new blocks to different nodes, so that nodes would not know what other nodes have received and remains unaware of this attack.
+An adaptive adversary can decide to control an arbitrary subset of the nodes up to a certain size.
+When a certain number of nodes in shard $k\in[K]$ are under the control of the adversary, they can produce more than one new block $X_k(t)$, say $X_k^{(1)}(t),\dots,X_k^{(v)}(t)$, for some $v\in\mathbb{N}$, and send them to different nodes in the network.
+Note that the adversaries do not \textit{broadcast} the produced blocks, instead, they use separate links to deliver the new blocks to different nodes so that nodes would not know what other nodes have received and remains unaware of this attack.
 By doing so, the adversary can cause a sort of \textit{discrepancy} in the network while remaining undetected by the nodes.

-In polyshard, the only considered adversarial behaviour is broadcasting incorrect $g_n^t$, which is subdued in the process of decoding.
-But an adversary need not wait till that step, and can violate the protocol in the very first step by sending inconsistent data to different nodes.
+In polyshard, the only considered adversarial behavior is broadcasting incorrect $g_n^t$, which is subdued in the process of decoding.
+But an adversary need not wait till that step and can violate the protocol in the very first step by sending inconsistent data to different nodes.
 In the following, we investigate the effects of the discrepancy attack.

-Suppose that only one shard is controlled by the adversary, and the other $K-1$ shards are honest (contain honest nodes).
+Suppose that only one shard is controlled by the adversary, and the other $K-1$ shards are honest (contain only honest nodes).
 We show that even one adversarial shard can have detrimental effects.
 Let the adversarial shard be the first shard, producing $v\in\mathbb{N}$ blocks $X_1^{(1)}(t),\dots,X_1^{(v)}(t)$ for epoch $t$.
 Some or all of these blocks may contradict the history of the first shard.
 We assume that the adversary attacks at epoch $t$ for the first time.
 Honest shards produce and broadcast $X_2(t),\dots,X_K(t)$.
 We define the polynomials